fkaduk/kobodeck/DESIGN.md

 very nice because it allows you to control exactly *when* wallabako will start.
 You might, for example, make sure wifi is properly started and working before you start it.

+The advantage of this approach is the user has total control on when wallabako is started.
+The downside is it requires installing yet another piece of software on your Kobo, which you might not be familiar with.

 Read status and other metadata
 ------------------------------